 Chapter 13 can pause student loan payments and allow you to take care of other debts for three to five years.
 It is very important to remember that most student loans cannot be discharged in bankruptcy.
 Further, student loans continue to accrue interest during Chapter 13.
 When you meet with The Jones Law Firm, we will let you know the advantages and disadvantages of filing Chapter 13 when you have student loan debts.

 8. You want to pay some of your debts.

 Some people simply wish to pay some of their debts.
 Even a person who otherwise qualifies for Chapter 7 can file a Chapter 13 instead just to pay some of their debts.
-If circumstances change during the case, you may even have the option to convert your case to a Chapter 7.
+If circumstances change during the case, you may even have the option to convert your case to Chapter 7.
 Chapter 13 is a totally voluntary bankruptcy.
-You can’t be forced to file a Chapter 13, and you can’t be forced to remain in a Chapter 13.
+You can’t be forced to file a Chapter 13, and you can’t be forced to remain in Chapter 13.

 Fees for Chapter 13 Bankruptcy

 A huge benefit of Chapter 13 is that most of your attorney’s fees

 can be deferred over three to five years and paid as part of your Chapter 13 plan payments.
 However, you will need to pay the court filing fee prior to filing the case.

 You must complete a credit counseling class prior to filing bankruptcy.
 During your initial consultation, we will provide you information about this course.
 The course usually takes less than an hour and can be completed online or over the phone.
 After completing credit counseling, you will receive a certificate of credit counseling that is valid for six months.
 Please contact us immediately after completing your course so we can schedule your appointment to sign your bankruptcy petition.